Minnesota schools reopening plan to provide 'informed flexibility' for school districts

 State officials’ earlier guidance to school districts said in-person instruction could be feasible only if the local spread of the COVID-19 virus was stabilized or improved, a variable that could still shift before most schools start in early September.
 Districts were directed to plan for multiple scenarios — and the potential that they might have to be more or less restrictive, depending on the virus.

-If Walz gives some or all districts the OK to launch a “hybrid” instruction model, with some classes happening online and students attending school in person part time, there is likely to be wide variation in the decisions about which students can be at school, and when.
+In districts that can use a“hybrid” instruction model, with some classes happening online and students attending school in person part time, there is likely to be wide variation in the decisions about which students can be at school, and when.

 Officials with the Minnesota Department of Education have said school districts will also have the flexibility to decline or limit in-person instruction, even if the state allows it.
 At least one district has already indicated that it is planning to start the year with schools closed; Minneapolis Public Schools officials outlined their plans in a meeting earlier this week, saying they intend to keep students at home for distance learning.
 Under the plan, some Minneapolis schools would be open on a limited basis for help with tutoring, technology and mental health services.